blackwell-systems/blackdot/docs/hooks.md

 ### Using Both Systems Together

-You can use native ZSH hooks alongside dotfiles hooks:
+You can use native ZSH hooks alongside blackdot hooks:

 ```zsh
 # In ~/.zshrc.local - use native hooks for fast, inline operations